Glossary of Environmental Terms

 CSR

 Acronym for Corporate Social Responsibility.
-CSR collectively refers to activities carried out within the scope of a company’s operations not only geared toward generating profits, but also for fulfilling a company’s responsibilities to society and growing together with society while emphasizing the correlation with all stakeholders.
+CSR refers to activities carried out within the scope of a company’s operations not only geared toward generating profits, but also for fulfilling a company’s responsibilities to society and growing together with society while emphasizing relationships all stakeholders.

 DX